CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 #### Connect to a Table

-In order to connect to an external PostgreSQL database table, the following rules apply:
+In order to connect to an external Redshift database table, the following rules apply:

-- The name of the remote PostgreSQL table must be passed in the `connector`/`table` parameter
+- The name of the remote Redshift table must be passed in the `connector`/`table` parameter
 - The `sql_query` parameter must not be present
 - A CARTO dataset with the same name will be connected to the external table